lastwall-public/RISC/README.md

 ## Script Usage

-The script is placed in the webpage which has the login action.
-Ideally the data collected by the script, is collected by a server-side program and then a API call made from the server-side as part of the authentication workflow.
+The script is placed in the webpage which has the login or registration action.
+Ideally the data collected by the script, is collected by a server-side program and then a API call made from the server-side as part of the backend business application (example: Login) workflow.

 ## API usage